 Bristol's First Art Gallery

-In the early nineteenth century, a group of local artists formed an association known as the Bristol Society of Artists.
-The members were mostly landscape painters and many were well known, such as William Muller, Francis Danby, J.B.
+Initially, these largely comprised the Bristol Society of Artists, whose members were mostly landscape painters, many of whom were well known, such as William Muller, Francis Danby, J.B.
 Pyne and John Syer.

-The RWA School of Architecture was officially opened in 1921 by HRH Prince of Wales, it was later taken over by the University of Bristol in 1963 and closed in 1983.
+The RWA School of Architecture was officially opened in 1921 by the then Prince of Wales (future King Edward VIII).
+It was later taken over by the University of Bristol in 1963, and finally closed in 1983.

 During the Second World War, the Academy became the temporary home of various organisations, including the Bristol Aeroplane Company and the U.S. Army.